gshotwell/vitamin_d_covid/README.md

 - A dataset of [6 million US veterans](https://www.medrxiv.org/content/10.1101/2020.05.12.20099135v1) found that black and hispanic had higher rates of Covid-19 which were not explained by medical conditions or where they live or receive care.
 - [An analysis](https://su.figshare.com/articles/Socio-demographic_risk_factors_of_COVID-19_deaths_in_Sweden_A_nationwide_register_study/12420347) found that immigrants to Sweden from low and middle income countried were 1.5-2.5 times more likely to die from Covid.
 - BAME children at at a [higher risk for PIMS-TS](https://www.bmj.com/content/369/bmj.m1548/rr-25) in Paris and London.
+- [An analysis of census](https://www.nber.org/papers/w27407#fromrss) data found that for all minorities, the minority's population share is strongly correlated with total COVID-19 deaths.

 # Supplementation in the absence of evidence
 - Evidence that Vitamin D Supplementation [Could Reduce Risk](https://www.mdpi.com/2072-6643/12/4/988/htm) of Influenza and COVID-19 Infections and Deaths